Arize-ai/openinference/python/examples/llama-index/README.md

 -   [LlamaIndexTS Documentation](https://ts.llamaindex.ai) - learn about LlamaIndex (Typescript features).

 You can check out [the LlamaIndexTS GitHub repository](https://github.com/run-llama/LlamaIndexTS) - your feedback and contributions are welcome!

+## Getting Started with Local Development

+First, startup the backend as described in the [backend README](./backend/README.md).
+- If you'd like, include your own data to build an index in [the data directory](./backend/data/)
+- Build a simple index using LlamaIndex
+- Ensure that your OpenAI API key is available to the application, either via the `OPENAI_API_KEY` environment variable or a `.env` file
+- Start the backend server

+Second, run the development server of the frontend as described in the [frontend README](./frontend/README.md).

+Open [http://localhost:3000](http://localhost:3000) with your browser to use the chat interface to your RAG application.

+Traces can be viewed using the [Phoenix UI](http://localhost:6006).

+## Getting Started with Docker-Compose

+1. If you'd like, add your own PDFs to `./backend/data` to build indexes over.
+2. Ensure that your OpenAI API key is available to the application, either via the `OPENAI_API_KEY` environment variable or a `.env` file.
+3. Ensure that Docker is installed and running.
+4. Run the command `docker compose up --build` to spin up services for the frontend, backend, and Phoenix.
+5. Once those services are running, open [http://localhost:3000](http://localhost:3000) to use the chat interface.
+6. Traces can be viewed using the [Phoenix UI](http://localhost:6006).
+7. When you're finished, run `docker compose down` to spin down the services.